starkware-libs/starknet-docs/docs/Fees/fee-mechanism.md

 Recall that a Cairo program execution yields an execution trace.
 When proving a StarkNet block, we aggregate all the transactions appearing in that block to the execution trace.

-StarkNet’s prover can provide proofs for execution traces, up to some maximal length $L$ (Derived from the specs of the proving machine and the desired proof latency).
+StarkNet’s prover generates proofs for execution traces, up to some maximal length $L$ (Derived from the specs of the proving machine and the desired proof latency).
 Tracking the execution trace length associated with each transaction is simple.
 Each assertion over field elements (such as verifying addition/multiplication over the field) requires the same, constant number of trace cells (this is where our “no-builtins” assumption kicks in!
 Obviously Pedersen occupies more trace cells than addition).
 Therefore, in a world without builtins, the fee of the transaction is correlated with $\text{TraceCells}[tx]/L$.

 #### Adding builtins